Jupp Heynckes: Club level

 Heynckes played 369 matches in the German Bundesliga, scoring 220 goals.
-His tally is the third highest in this league, after Gerd Müller's 365 goals and Klaus Fischer's 268.
+His tally is the fourth highest in this league, after Gerd Müller's 365 goals, Robert Lewandowski's 312, and Klaus Fischer's 268.

 After playing for amateur club Grün-Weiß Holt as a youth, Heynckes started his professional career in 1964 with his hometown club Borussia Mönchengladbach who were then in the second division.
 In 1965, the club, managed by Hennes Weisweiler, achieved promotion to the Bundesliga, with the teenaged striker scoring 23 goals in 25 matches in his debut season.

 In August 1965, Heynckes scored his first two Bundesliga goals against SC Tasmania 1900 Berlin.
 He scored 27 Bundesliga goals in two seasons for Borussia before joining Hannover 96, where he spent three years and scored 25 times in 86 league matches.

 He returned to Mönchengladbach in 1970, with the club having just won the first league title in its history.
 With Heynckes, who scored 19 times in 33 matches, Gladbach became the first club to retain the Bundesliga title in 1970–71.

 In the 1971–72 European Cup, Heynckes scored twice in an extraordinary 7–1 win against Italian champions Inter Milan.
 The match, however, was forced to be replayed after a drinks can had been thrown onto the pitch by a spectator, hitting Inter's Roberto Boninsegna.
 Borussia drew the replayed home leg 0–0 and were eliminated 4–2 on aggregate.

 In 1973, after eliminating Dutch club Twente 5–1 on aggregate in the semi-finals, Borussia Mönchengladbach became the first German side to reach the final of the UEFA Cup.
 Borussia lost the away leg of the final against Liverpool 3–0 at Anfield, after the match initially had to be abandoned after 27 minutes due to a waterlogged pitch.
 During the match, Heynckes had a penalty kick saved by Ray Clemence, denying his side a decisive away goal.
 In the return leg, Heynckes scored both goals in Gladbach's 2–0 win.
 The English team, however, prevailed 3–2 on aggregate to lift the trophy.
 With 12 goals, Heynckes was joint top scorer of the competition with Twente's Jan Jeuring.
 Despite disappointment in Europe, Gladbach ended the 1972–73 season with success in the DFB-Pokal final, beating 1.
 FC Köln at the Rheinstadion in Düsseldorf.

 In the 1973–74 season, Heynckes was joint top goalscorer in the Bundesliga, alongside Gerd Müller, with 30 goals.
 His Mönchengladbach side finished second in the table, with Müller's Bayern Munich winning a record third consecutive Bundesliga title.
 Heynckes was also the top scorer of the 1973–74 European Cup Winners' Cup with eight goals.
 In this competition, Borussia Mönchengladbach were knocked out in the semi-finals by Milan, losing 2–1 on aggregate.